carlonicora/RAW/jinx.md

 ## Ability list

-Jinx is a core mechanics, which means it has no direct link to any specific settings.
-To create a baseline and help storytellers and players alike with examples of abilities, Jinx focuses on a contemporary game, where characters live in a 2019 world.
+RAW is a core mechanics, which means it has no direct link to any specific settings.
+To create a baseline and help storytellers and players alike with examples of abilities, RAW focuses on a contemporary game, where characters live in a 2019 world.

-It is also important to notice that Jinx is a minimalist game, which means that it tries to group similar skills under one ability.
+It is also important to notice that RAW is a minimalist game, which means that it tries to group similar skills under one ability.

 ### Body abilities